AmazingGab/2025-26---GD---3DGED---GCA1/README.md

 - Everything can walk through walls.
 - Roaches sometimes tend to flip over on their side or upside down, some tend to fly up a bit.
 - Invisible textures on models.
+- Roaches tend to just clip through the ground and fall.
+(We increased the amount of roaches to still have enough roaches for the player to squash)

 ## 👥 Contributions